 At MCS, we speak of partnership rather than outreach, as we place a high value on the shared benefits of working with others.
 We continually seek new collaborations, so please do get in touch if you would like to explore an idea or project.
 Our primary focus involves working with our neighbours in Oxford’s OX4 postcode area, but our reach extends far beyond to encompass city-wide, regional and national projects.

 We aim to equip our pupils to make a positive and lasting contribution to their communities, both now and in the future.

 This ambition, embedded as one of our four aims, represents part of the school’s identity and it offers pupils vital preparation for a fulfilling life beyond the classroom.

 Each year the school coordinates and hosts a wide range of partnership projects and events, professional development meetings for fellow teachers, and academic, cultural and sporting enrichment for local children.
-Key elements in an extensive programme are a pioneering Arts Council-funded Arts Festival, a Summer School for Gifted and Talented primary school children, and open days for aspiring medics and engineers.
+Key elements in an extensive programme are a pioneering Arts Council-funded Oxford Festival of the Arts, a Summer School for Gifted and Talented primary school children, and open days for aspiring medics and engineers.
 In all these areas, we aim to support our community by creating connections between people, and by bringing them together in enriching, collaborative activity.

 Through the school’s Community Service Organisation (CSO), Lower Sixth pupils spend one afternoon each week volunteering in the community.
 The placements in which the pupils take part are varied, offering each individual an opportunity to unearth that which captures their imagination.
 Activities range from mentoring primary school pupils with Maths and English; running clubs in chess, languages, film and sport; providing reading support; producing art work for the walls of local hospitals; performing concerts in schools and care homes; and offering company and entertainment for care home residents.
 Each year, a number of pupils choose to continue volunteering at their placement beyond the end of the Lower Sixth.